 According to the order, the panel had received an “informal complaint” about Hooper before, in 2022.
 The panel discussed the complaint with him and resolved the matter at the time according to its informal complaint procedure, the document says.

-The order also says that the investigatory report had unearthed other “instances of alleged similar conduct” by Hooper that did not result in complaints to the panel or formal action but nevertheless “demonstrate a pattern of conduct.”
+The order also says that an investigatory report it had commissioned unearthed other “instances of alleged similar conduct” by Hooper that did not result in complaints to the panel or formal action but nevertheless “demonstrate a pattern of conduct.”

 Hooper said he wasn’t told who the complainant was in 2022, but that he’d been told he’d gotten too close to someone and said something that made them uncomfortable.